tjkrajewski/RBANCOVA.RMST/vignettes/RMST-RBANCOVA.md

 ***Figure 1*** Kaplan-Meier (KM) estimate for time-to-death of each treatment group (D-penicillamine or placebo) for patients enrolled in the PBC Mayo Clinic trial.
 Time represents years from trial registration to death or last date known alive.
-Risk table shows number at risk (cumulative number censored) at each time point.\*
+Risk table shows number at risk just before the each (cumulative number censored during the following interval) at each time point.\*

 ## Single Timepoint